Although there are many reasons for shoulder pain, a common problem for

 It takes some time to recover from shoulder surgery.
 Full functioning may

 not return for six months or more.
-Your orthopaedic surgeon will recommend
+Your orthopedic surgeon will recommend

 a program of exercises to strengthen and restore motion.
 Your commitment